Maine lobster is world-renowned, and you can enjoy it a gazillion ways.

 Winter Harbor Lobster Festival

 Far smaller is the Winter Harbor Lobster Festival, in Winter Harbor, on the Schoodic Peninsula and near the Schoodic section of Acadia National Park.
 An event highlight is the annual lobsterboat race, with 13 classes rated by size and power.
-Other activities include a road race, large craft fair , parade, and, of course, a chow-down lobstah dinnah with all the trimmings.
-Festival is free; there’s a charge for dinner.
-Always the second Saturday in August.
+Other activities include a road race, a large craft fair, a parade, and, of course, a chow-down lobstah dinner with all the trimmings.
+The festival is free; there’s a charge for dinner.
+It is always the second Saturday in August.

 Frenchboro Lobster Festival